 GeneCards Summary for CALHM1 Gene

 CALHM1 (Calcium Homeostasis Modulator 1) is a Protein Coding gene.
-Diseases associated with CALHM1 include alzheimer disease and temporal lobe epilepsy.
-GO annotations related to this gene include identical protein binding and voltage-gated ion channel activity.
-An important paralog of this gene is FAM26F.
+Diseases associated with CALHM1 include Alzheimer Disease and Creutzfeldt-Jakob Disease.
+Among its related pathways are Taste transduction.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and voltage-gated ion channel activity.
+An important paralog of this gene is CALHM3.

-Pore-forming subunit of a voltage-gated ion channel required for sensory perception of sweet, bitter and umami tastes.
-Specifically present in type II taste bud cells, where it plays a central role in sweet, bitter and umami taste perception by inducing ATP release from the cell, ATP acting as a neurotransmitter to activate afferent neural gustatory pathways.
-Acts both as a voltage-gated and calcium-activated ion channel: mediates neuronal excitability in response to changes in extracellular Ca(2+) concentration.
-Has poor ion selectivity and forms a wide pore (around 14 Angstroms) that mediates permeation of Ca(2+), Na(+) and K(+), as well as permeation of monovalent anions.
-Acts as an activator of the ERK1 and ERK2 cascade.
-Triggers endoplasmic reticulum stress by reducing the calcium content of the endoplasmic reticulum.
-May indirectly control amyloid precursor protein (APP) proteolysis and aggregated amyloid-beta (Abeta) peptides levels in a Ca(2+) dependent manner.
+Pore-forming subunit of a voltage-gated ion channel required for sensory perception of sweet, bitter and umami tastes (By similarity).
+Specifically present in type II taste bud cells, where it plays a central role in sweet, bitter and umami taste perception by inducing ATP release from the cell, ATP acting as a neurotransmitter to activate afferent neural gustatory pathways (By similarity).
+Together with CALHM3, forms a fast-activating voltage-gated ATP-release channel in type II taste bud cells (TBCs) (By similarity).
+Acts both as a voltage-gated and calcium-activated ion channel: mediates neuronal excitability in response to changes in extracellular Ca(2+) concentration (PubMed:22711817, PubMed:23300080).
+Has poor ion selectivity and forms a wide pore (around 14 Angstroms) that mediates permeation of Ca(2+), Na(+) and K(+), as well as permeation of monovalent anions (PubMed:22711817).
+Acts as an activator of the ERK1 and ERK2 cascade (PubMed:23345406).
+Triggers endoplasmic reticulum stress by reducing the calcium content of the endoplasmic reticulum (PubMed:21574960).
+May indirectly control amyloid precursor protein (APP) proteolysis and aggregated amyloid-beta (Abeta) peptides levels in a Ca(2+) dependent manner (PubMed:18585350).